Pari-Mutuel/Horse Racing 1935

 Sports betting are permitted at land-based sites only.
-Although there are no plans to allow mobile gambling on sports, the opportunity cost of lost revenue may cause the state to rethink its position.
+Although there are no firm plans to legalize online gambling on sports, the opportunity cost of lost revenue to offshore casino sites may cause the state to rethink its position on online sports betting.

-Fantasy Sports and Daily Fantasy Sports have been legal in Arkansas since 2017 after being ruled as not constituting gambling.
+Fantasy Sports and Daily Fantasy Sports have been legal in Arkansas since 2017 after being ruled as not constituting sports betting.
 This means that fantasy sports providers like FanDuel and DraftKings are free to offer their products to punters in Arkansas.

 Pari-mutuels and race betting, simulcast or live, on greyhounds or horses are governed by two separate laws: § 23-110-101 et seq and § 23-111-101 et seq, respectively.

 In April 2019, the first two state-licensed casinos appeared in Arkansas after a November 2018 referendum.
 Here, voters approved an Arkansas Constitutional amendment to allow four casinos.

 Arkansas currently has three commercial casinos, plus a fourth in construction as of the end of January 2021.
 However, there are no tribal casinos in the state.

 |Oaklawn Racing Casino Resort||2705 Central Ave.
 Hot Springs, AR 71901||www.oaklawn.com|